nronzel/realescrape-go/README.md

 - [x] ~export to JSON~
 - [x] ~combine json files into a master file with all data~

+- These will be implemented once I create a proper CLI for this program.
 Custom parameters:
 - [ ] beds
 - [ ] baths